Spring

 Our topic for the Spring term is 'Finding a Home'.

-In Maths we will continue our work on fractions, using our newly taught skills of comparing fractions to help us add and subtract with different denominators.
-Later in the Spring term, we will use our knowledge of fractions to help us with our learning of decimals and percentages; converting and comparing the three.
-We will also expand on our learning from Year 4 in regards to finding the perimeter and area of shapes.
-We will learn how to find the perimeter of rectilinear shapes and the area of rectangles.
+In Maths we will begin our work on fractions.
+We will learn how to find equivalent fractions and compare fractions when the denominators are different.
+We will later use this knowledge to add and subtract fractions with different denominators.
+As well as continuing to apply our arithmetic skills in our weekly sessions, we will also expand on our learning from Year 4 in regards to finding the perimeter and area of shapes.
+We will learn how to find the perimeter of rectilinear shapes and the area of rectangles, without counting squares.

 As Historians we will be learning all about the invasion of the Vikings and how this affected the Anglo-Saxons who had been settled in Britain for 350 years.
 As well as exploring Viking invasion and the type of people they were, we will also explore the events that led to the Battle of Hastings and the subsequent end to the Anglo-Saxon and Viking era.